 Apart from the question of informed consent, there is then the actual performance of the surgery itself.
 Examples of negligence in this context would include joint replacements (including hip and knee replacements) where the components aren’t put in at the right alignment, resulting in dislocation or instability.
 You can have situations where instrumentation is being inserted and screws or other fixatives can perforate the bone, or cause damage to other nearby organs.

 Also the failure to pick up on and diagnose infection can arise commonly in this context.
 Infection is a known risk associated with surgery, and the fact that an infection occurs, of itself would not give rise to an action.
 But, if an infection isn’t picked up on quickly and treated properly, you have the possibility of avoidable sepsis occurring.
 Sepsis is a potentially life-threatening complication of surgery which may arise particularly where there is a substandard technique used or a substandard system of aftercare provided, and which otherwise could and should have been avoided.

 Sepsis is an increasingly common complication and appears to be on the increase.
-It is really a question of identifying it properly and dealing with it in a timely fashion, because the longer it runs on, the greater the risk of a serious injury resulting in ranging from amputation to death.
+It is really a question of identifying it properly and dealing with it in a timely fashion, because the longer it runs on, the greater the risk of a serious injury resulting in an amputation of upper body or lower body limbs or even death.

 Perforations and tears in the context of surgical procedures can often result from medical negligence in this area.
 For example, a perforated bowel can result from the use of screws that are too long in spinal surgery.
-In gynecological surgeries, you can have damage to the urethra, for instance a nick of the urethra in the course of a hysterectomy.
+In gynaecological surgeries, you can have damage to the urethra, for instance, a nick of the urethra in the course of a hysterectomy.